4 Steps to Modeling and Roadmapping from SharePoint

 The ABACUS Enterprise Architecture toolset is built on a graph database so the tool’s repository will adapt to match details of your SharePoint lists; ensuring seamless synchronization.

-For EAs who have a preferred framework in mind (e.g. TOGAF, BPMN, etc) this can be set up in ABACUS in minutes using any of the over 100 frameworks and notations freely available in the tool and then used to generate the lists in SharePoint in the first place.
+For EAs who have a preferred framework in mind (e.g. TOGAF, BPMN, etc) this can be set up in ABACUS in minutes using any of the over 100 frameworks and notations available in the tool and then used to generate the lists in SharePoint in the first place.

 SharePoint and ABACUS will continue to work side-by-side as lists are maintained and architectures modeled (obviously this is also critical to avoiding information becoming obsolete or out-of-date).